DG1JAN/UniBalun/README.md

 ![alt text](https://github.com/DG1JAN/UniBalun/blob/main/variants.png)

-I recommend using Amidon FT82-43 Cores for 1:49 UnUns.
-For 1:1 and 1:4 Balun also "Würth 74270118" (or similar sized NiZn) toroid’s will work.
+I recommend using "Amidon FT82-43" Cores or the "Würth 74270118" core.
+The Würth core is a bit better on the higer Bands, but should not be used below ~6MHz.

-Measurements have shown that the best winding radio for 1:49 UnUns on the small FT82-43 core is 3-to-21.
+Measurements have shown that the best winding radio for 1:49 UnUns on the small FT82-43 sized core is 3-to-21.

 The new revision (1.1) has a combined footprint for BNC and SMA connectors, so only one version of the PCB is needed (thanks to DL2MAN for the idea).
 For BNC connection you can use the Part: Amphenol B6252H7 / Telegärtner J01001A0038 (or similar) <br>